 The GP2D15J0000F is intended as an simple object presence dectector.
 It works great to sense blockages to trigger an emergency stop or other resposne.
 Please note, it is not possible to change the factory set detection threshold range of 24cm (9.45 in).

 Sharp infrared distance sensore are extremely light weight, low power and compact, making them ideal for integration into mobile automation applications like UAVs, UGVs, and remotely controlled semi-autonomous cars.
 These sensors are perfect for collision avoidance and object detection, and can even be used for indoor mapping applications.
 Their narrow beamwidth of approximately 6cm at half of the maximum range allows for precise mapping of detected objects relative to the sensor.
-Since Sharp sensors use infrared light, their ouput can be variable in bright sun light or when detecting glossy objects like glass or metal.
+Since Sharp sensors use infrared light, their output can be variable in bright sunlight or when detecting glossy objects like glass or metal.
 Be sure to test the sensor in applicable lighting conditions and object reflectivities.
-Our applicaiton note provide more detail on detecting different object tupe in various lighting condictions.
+Our application note provide more detail on detecting different object types in various lighting conditions.